Trish Regan: Denmark comments

 In August 2018, Regan likened Denmark to Venezuela.
 Regan said Denmark's economic model was unfeasible and argued, "there's something rotten in Denmark".
 During the segment, Regan sought to demonstrate that the economic model in Denmark was unfeasible.
 She made a number of misleading claims about Denmark, including: "everyone in Denmark is working for the government" and "no one wants to work".
 The segment stirred controversy in both Denmark and the U.S., with news outlets, politicians, experts, and the Danish government noting that, relative to the United States, Denmark is ranked higher on indicators of economic freedom, ease-of-doing-business, and happiness, and has higher employment figures.
 Regan's figures about Danish unemployment were only correct if she included unemployed babies, children, and retired people; Denmark's unemployment rate was actually lower than that of the U.S. Danish Social Democrat politician Dan Jørgensen ridiculed and criticized Regan's remarks, calling them "untrue."
 Regan also said, "nobody graduates from school" because the government "pays" students to go to school; according to The Washington Post, while direct comparisons are difficult, fewer than 60% of US college students finish in six years, whereas in Denmark, 79% of undergraduates finish their coursework.
 The paper noted that this includes American students who cannot afford college in the United States.

 After her remarks were criticized in the US and Danish press, Regan attempted to clarify her remarks, saying: "Just to be clear, I was never implying that conditions in Denmark were similar in any way to the current tragedy on the ground there in Venezuela".
 She added, "I was merely pointing out, using reports from The Atlantic, The Independent, and other publications, that socialism is not the way."
 These sources have since rebutted Regan's claim, stating, "Our articles do not show that socialism does not definitively work".

 Coronavirus

 On March 9, 2020, amid a coronavirus outbreak, Regan said Democrats had exploited the crisis for political gain as Fox Business ran a chyron saying "Coronavirus Impeachment Scam."
 Regan said, "The chorus of hate being leveled at the President is nearing a crescendo as Democrats blame him, and only him, for a virus that originated halfway around the world.
 This is yet another attempt to impeach the President, and sadly it seems they care very little for any of the destruction they are leaving in their wake."
 Shortly thereafter, Fox Business put her show on hiatus after the March 12 broadcast, and on March 27, it was reported that Fox Business had parted ways with her.

+Podcaster (2021-)

+Regan started her own podcast, the "Trish Regan Show" in 2021 and runs TARM holdings, the multi-media company that produces it.
+She was an Executive Editor at the monthly online magazine American Consequences.